AgilAghamirzayev/ultimate-java-interview-questions/README.md

 ### What is AOP?

 Answer:
-- Programming technique based on concept of an Aspect
+- Programming technique based on the concept of an Aspect
 - Aspect encapsulates cross-cutting logic
 - Cross-cutting concerns (concern - logic/functionality)

 ![img.png](images/cross-cutting-concern.png)

-### Which design pattern apply spring AOP?
+### Which design pattern applies to spring AOP?
 Answer: Proxy design pattern

 ### What are the benefices of AOP?